 Lastly, there’s the matter of the grotesque bastardization of history and mythology that drives the movie.
 It doesn’t bother me, but it does give me minor pause: Ancient Greek and Roman culture are slurried together with abandon, and the story reads as if written by someone who maybe read the Hercules myth 30 years ago when they were 9.
 If brutalizing classic myths is a problem for you, abandon hope, but that’s not me.

 Add it all up and you have a terrifically entertaining movie, fun and funny and brisk and energetic, and one I’m ready to defend to Mt.
 Olympus and back again.
-(I’m teetering on the edge of 4 and 4.5 stars, but the flaws stuck out to me a little more this time around.)

 - Review Project: 2009 Top 100